dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 ---
+# required metadata

-title: Common Windows PC management tasks | Microsoft Intune ms.custom: na ms.reviewer: na ms.service: microsoft-intune ms.suite: na ms.tgt_pltfrm: na
+title: Common Windows PC management tasks | Microsoft Intune
+description:
+keywords:
+author: robstackmsft
+manager: jeffgilb
+ms.date: 04/28/2016
 ms.topic: article
+ms.prod:
+ms.service:
+ms.technology:
 ms.assetid: eb912c73-54d2-4d78-ac34-3cbe825804c7

-author: robstackmsft
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: jeffgilb
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Common Windows PC management tasks with the Microsoft Intune computer client
 Review the tasks in this topic to learn how to manage your computers that run the Intune client.
 If you have not yet installed the client on your computers, see [Install the Windows PC client with Microsoft Intune](install-the-windows-pc-client-with-microsoft-intune.md).